Introduction

 Usage :

-AR (Anti-Reflection) coating is a processing technology that applies a thin film to the glass surface that changes the light transmittance, reducing the reflectivity to around 0.5% to 2%, improving the clarity of smartphone screens.
+AR (Anti-Reflection) coating is a processing technology that applies a thin film to the glass surface that changes the light transmittance, reducing reflectivity to around 0.5% to 2%, thereby improving the clarity of smartphone screens.

 ·merit